cuelang/cuelang.org/content/en/docs/concepts/logic.md

 ### Boilerplate removal

-On the one hand, CUE's severe restrictions on inheritance limits its ability to define hierarchies of templates to remove boilerplate.
+CUE's severe restrictions on inheritance limit its ability to define hierarchies of templates to remove boilerplate.
-On the other hand, however, it creates new mechanisms for removing boilerplate.
+But CUE provides some new mechanisms for removing boilerplate.

 Suppose a node must inherit from multiple templates, or mixins.
 Because order is irrelevant in CUE,